Move Welcome to Omarchy

 fzf

-, and you'll be able to fuzzy find your way to any file in that tree, while seeing a preview of the files you're narrowing down on the right-hand side.
+fzf gives you fuzzy finding of files via the ff alias.
+Go to any directory, type ff, and you'll be able to fuzzy find your way to any file in that tree, while seeing a preview of the files you're narrowing down on the right-hand side.

-to use fzf to fuzzy find through your command history.
+You can use Ctrl + R to use fzf to fuzzy find through your command history.

-This tool is also used by Neovim when you type Space Space
+This tool is also used by Neovim when you type Space Space.

-The full manual can be found via man fzf
+The full manual can be found via man fzf.

 Zoxide

 Zoxide is a replacement for cd.
 It remembers the directories you've been in, so you can more easily jump to them next time.
-Say you do cd ~/.local/share/omarchy
+Say you do cd ~/.local/share/omarchy once.
+Next time, you can just do cd omarchy (or even just cd oma), and Zoxide will take you directly there.

 Shell Tools

-365 words
+364 words

 Move Shell Functions